unahouExosite/docs/portals/README.md

    * Non-admin and admin users can create a new account
    * A new account will only be created if the domain's user moderation setting is turned off
+   * When user is created by non-admin user, an activation email is sent to the specified address.

 ##### Request